xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 4 Objects the basics.md

 ## 4.8 Object to primitive conversion

-1. All objects are true in a boolean context.
+1. All objects are `true` in a boolean context.
 There are only numeric and string conversions.
 2. The numeric conversion happens when we subtract objects or apply mathematical functions.
-3. As for the string conversion – it usually happens when we output an object like alert(obj).
+3. As for the string conversion, it usually happens when we output an object like `alert(obj)`.

 ### ToPrimitive